A bijection between $m$-cluster-tilting objects and $(m+2)$-angulations in $m$-cluster categories: Geometric realizations

 We now associate a colored quiver with an $(m+2)$-angulation.

 \begin{defi} Let $\Delta$ be an $(m+2)$-angulation.
 We define the colored quiver $Q_\Delta$ associated with $\Delta$ in the following way:

-\begin{enumerate} \item The vertices of $Q_\Delta$ are in bijection with the $m$-diagonals of $\Delta$. \item If $i$ and $j$ form two sides of some $(m+2)$-gon in $\Delta$, then we draw an arrow from $i$ to $j$ and an arrow from $j$ to $i$.
-The color of the corresponding arrow is the number of edges between both $m$-diagonals, counted clockwise from $i$ (respectively from $j$). \end{enumerate} \end{defi}
+\begin{enumerate} \item The vertices of $Q_\Delta$ are in bijection with the $m$-diagonals of $\Delta$. \item If $i$ and $j$ form two sides of some $(m+2)$-angle in $\Delta$, then we draw an arrow from $i$ to $j$ and an arrow from $j$ to $i$.
+The color of the corresponding arrow is the number of edges between both $m$-diagonals, counted counterclockwise from $i$ (respectively from $j$). \end{enumerate} \end{defi}

 \begin{prop} There is an equivalent definition: the vertices are similarly defined, and for $i$ and $j$ two vertices, and $c$ an integer,

 \end{prop}